Revisions and Reporting

 When a project has been funded all expenditures must align with the approved proposal budget.
 If a change becomes necessary after the project has been funded due to equipment price changes or scope of work changes, prior approval from the SJSU Research Foundation is required.
 Additional documentation and approval(s) from the sponsoring agency may also be required.
-Grants and contracts administrator will work with principal investigators to prepare and submit budget revisions to the sponsoring agency.
+Post-Award analysts will work with principal investigators to prepare and submit budget revisions to the sponsoring agency.

 Revisions in the Proposed Scope

 Changes that affect the scope of work, direction, or other areas that necessitate a change from the proposed project plan require sponsoring agency approval.

-If additional time is needed beyond the original project end date to complete the proposed scope of work, the principal investigator must request that their assigned grants and contracts administrator submit (on their behalf) a no cost extension request to the sponsoring agency.
+If additional time is needed beyond the original project end date to complete the proposed scope of work, the principal investigator must request that their assigned Post-Award analyst submit (on their behalf) a no cost extension request to the sponsoring agency.
 Updates to all certifications, including conflict of interest, financial disclosures, human subjects and animal welfare covering the additional time period are required.
 The principal investigator must submit requests for no cost extensions by the due date established by the sponsor.
 Please note that due dates for no cost extension requests vary by sponsor.
 As an example, the National Science Foundation requires that awardees submit their requests at least 45 days prior to the award’s expiration date.

 Change in Personnel

 Any changes to key personnel, whose skills, knowledge, and expertise are critical to the success of the project require prior approval.
-Grants and contracts administrators will work with principal investigators to prepare and submit a request to approve the change in personnel.
+Post-Award analysts will work with principal investigators to prepare and submit a request to approve the change in personnel.

 These are the various reporting requirements for SJSU Research Foundation projects.